-As an institution committed to fostering global understanding and awareness, Mercyhurst University offers many opportunities for students from around the globe.
-Mercyhurst offers two exciting pathways for study for international students:
+As an institution of higher education committed to fostering global understanding and awareness, Mercyhurst University offers many learning opportunities for students from around the globe.
+Mercyhurst offers two exciting pathways of study for international students:

 Students with demonstrated proficiency in the English language (IELTS of 6.5 or TOEFL of 550 on the paper-based test) can matriculate directly as a traditional undergraduate or graduate student.